al3xandr3/al3xandr3.github.io/_posts/2014-10-14-data-tracking-and-collection.md

 ## Data structures

 The industry standard for data representation is a table, in .csv or very often a relational database table.
 Recent formats also include key->value paradigm (JSON, Hadoop).
 For consumable data, the relational table format seems to still persist as the most successful one (hint: Hive on top of Hadoop).
-But this is a continuously moving landscape.

 ## Realtime vs non-Realtime